tenfoldpath/tenfoldpath.com/_posts/2023-07-20-strength-training.md

 You can make gains with bodyweight movements, a handful of exercise bands, and jugs of water.
 Training at an elite level _does_ require specialized equipment but you're probably better off finding a specialized gym than buying it all yourself.

-> You can learn a lot about a gym from it's equipment choices; if they only have weight machines and cardio equipment go somewhere else.
+> You can learn a lot about a gym from its equipment choices; if they only have weight machines and cardio equipment go somewhere else.

 Buying fitness equipment is a slippery slope.
 Just because you have something in your home doesn't mean you will _use_ it.[^5]